Home » Home Styling Tips » How to Decorate with Plants

 This little pothos creates some softness against the black and white contrast

-2. Add Plants to Soften Harsh Areas
+2. Style Plants to Soften Harsh Areas

 Our boxy family room feels very one dimensional without all of these houseplants to add some depth and movement